 You have legal rights to privacy.
 Even without those laws, we would want to respect any reasonable privacy wishes you have.
 By applying to one of our programmes, unless you tell us otherwise, you will have waived some legal privacy rights, and we will assume you are fine with some sharing of information.
-Anytime you want to change the sort of information we will share, please send an email to "info@real.ac.nz" with the subject line "Privacy Request".
+Any time you want to change the sort of information we will share, please send an email to "info@real.ac.nz" with the subject line "Privacy Request".
 We will reply to your email, and might ask for clarification about your request.

 Type of sharing Examples (not every possibility) With government bodies as required by law, by regulation, because we are accredited, or because we receive government funding We report your completion of a qualification to NZQA.
-We report your enrolment and results to the Tertiary Education Commission.
-Information about you is subpoenaed.
+We report your enrolment and completions to the Tertiary Education Commission.
+Information about you may be subpoenaed.
 We report your lack of progress or engagement to StudyLink.
 With financial reviewers We give our financial reviewer information about you and your payments.
 With External assessment reviewers We give your assignment work to an external reviewer.
-We remove your name from the copy provided, but want you wrote might allow someone to figure out who wrote it.
+We remove your name from the copy provided, but what you wrote might allow someone to figure out who wrote it.
 Between our educators We discuss problems you are having with certain materials.
 Records about assessments are available to various educators.
 We discuss a family concern you mentioned to one of us.
 With placement hosts and possible placement hosts We give them your name, contact details, information about things you are especially good at.
 We openly discuss with them your performance on the placement, including sharing related experience we have.
 With public Social media posts welcoming you to the programme or achievements.
-Press release about special achievements.
-Example of posts are at https://www.facebook.com/New-Zealand-Laboratory-Education-Real- World-Education-978745645516849/?ref=nf With your family, friends, acquaintances A flatmate is concerned that you did not return home; we confirm that we know you were at placement today.
+Press releases about special achievements.
+With your family, friends, acquaintances A flatmate is concerned that you did not return home; we confirm that we know you were at placement today.
 A family member mentions you are in one of our programmes; we say how much we are enjoying having you in the programme.
 With other participants (current or past) Giving your email address to another participant.
 Another participant asks why you were not on placement today; we tell them you were not feeling well.
-Someone who was in the programme when you were asks i we know where you are working now; we tell them which lab.
+Someone who was in the programme when you were asks if we know where you are working now; we tell them which lab.
 With people contacting us to confirm information or for a reference check A potential landlord asks us to confirm the dates you are enrolled.
 A company asks one of us various questions as a referee for a job.

 The types of sharing shaded pink above are types of sharing that you have very limited control over.
-However, if you have special privacy concerns, please discuss them with us and we will try to address those concerns.
+However, if you have special privacy concerns, please discuss them with us, and we will try to address those concerns.